Ron Ruelle hobbyDB

 Modern music doesn’t usually have a tangible form anymore either.
 It’s mostly downloaded and streamed, not really “owned” like it used to be.
 The huge exception: vinyl records are increasingly collectible.
 In fact vinyl records are projected to sell 40 million units in 2017, with sales nearing the $1 billion benchmark for the first time this millennium!

 Some artists like Jack White (White Stripes, Dead Weather, Raconteurs, etc.) treat a new record as an additional level of performance art beyond the music itself.
-It’s one thing to record a record live in one take… it’s another to record it direct to vinyl, instantly making a very limited number of pressings available for only one day.
+It’s one thing to capture a song live in one take… it’s another to record it direct to vinyl, instantly making a very limited number of pressings available for only one day.
 Consider that White recently released a record that secretly had to be played from the middle of the record outward, and the odd presentation becomes almost as important as the music.

 Speaking of “records,” they used to be widely sold in places called “stores.”
 To celebrate the continued existence of such shops, Record Store Day (April 22, 2017) has become a huge annual nationwide event.
 It’s fun to stand in the very long line in front of the store and explain it to those not in the know.